 You have the right to object to information being shared for your own care.
 Please speak to the practice if you wish to object.
 You also have the right to have any mistakes or errors corrected.

-You can also view the Surrey Care Record web page at www.surreyheartlands.uk/surreycarerecord.
+For further information can also visit the Surrey Care Record website at www.surreyheartlands.uk/surreycarerecord

 GPES Data for Pandemic Planning & Research (COVID-19) data collection